 ACME Offshore Services ensures that purchased or outsourced services and service-related products conform to specified requirements.
 This is done through the Supply Chain procedure SOP-006.

-ACME Manufacturing maintains a Risk Assessment procedure SOP-015 to control risks associated with impact on delivery and quality of product.
-The Risk Assessment procedure provides a technique for conducting risk assessment regarding product delivery and product quality.
+ACME Manufacturing maintains a Risk Assessment procedure SOP-015 to control risks associated with the impact on delivery and quality of the product.
+The Risk Assessment procedure provides a technique for conducting a risk assessment regarding product delivery and product quality.

 While these are just a few excerpts and examples, you want to apply the same approach to every one of the clauses throughout the standard or specifications.
 And, by the way, follow the sections of the standard or specifications in your own Quality Manual.
 That is, create as many sections as the standard or spec has.
 So if you started with section 4, you should continue with section 5, 6, and so on, until you have covered all the sections of the standard or spec.